CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

     ![](media/lab13-a12n.png)

-3. Search for the **gpt-35-turbo** model from the list, select and confirm.
+3. Search for the **gpt-35-turbo** model from the list, select, and confirm.

     ![](media/lab13-a13.png)